 Note that this picture below is actually incorrect, the expansion happened on a tridimensional scale, not in a 2D representation as the picture displays... if we happens to live on a 3D universe, why cannot we perceive pictures and data on a 3D scale too?
 Imagine the events of the picture below but in 3D... hard to get all the processes in your head ah?
 Is it our brain hard-coded to visualise data in 2D mostly?
 It seems 3D analysis doesn't come as natural

 A billionth of a second after the Big Bang, the Universe inflated probably to the size of the Solar System.
-It was just pure energy, apparently in a liquid state perfectly harmoniously but with billions of degrees of temperature.
+It was just pure energy but no light, apparently in a liquid state perfectly harmoniously but with billions of degrees of temperature, yet no heat because there was no space to perceive it.
 Particles were moving so far in this "primordial homogeneous soup" that they could not assemble into any form (perhaps there were no particles at all, hence they couldn't assemble).
 Then matter was created... and its anti-matter too!
 Then both annihilated each other (releasing yet even more energy), but it just happens that during this annihilation process there was slightly more matter than antimatter, why is that?
 This is what is called the Baryon Asymmetry, where you find a lot more electrons with negative charge than electrons (orbiting a nucleus) with positive charge.
 As yet, Science does not have a clue of why this happened, why the Universe is defined the way it is?
 Was there any kind of intelligent design process, at the very beginning, that favoured the mater over antimatter?
 Like some experts in Astrophysics would say: these question really matters

 Still no explanation for Matter/Antimatter imbalance; https://crev.info/2019/03/still-no-explanation-for-matter-antimatter-imbalance/